-- bb) Senatorial Candidates are required to attend a Senate meeting in its entirety. - cc) The candidacy of any Candidates unable to fulfill this requirement due to extenuating circumstances shall be subject to the approval of Elections Committee. - h) Knowledge of the requirement to attend mandatory Senate Training Spring and Fall Quarters if elected. - i) Knowledge of the requirement to attend the Internal Climate Mixer/Event/Retreat as planned by the A.S.
-Internal Climate Coordinator following the Declaration of Candidacy meeting during week eight (8) of Winter Quarter. - aa) All candidates shall attend the planned Internal Climate Mixer/Event/Retreat in its entirety. - bb) The candidacy of any Candidates unable to fulfill this requirement due to extenuating circumstances shall be subject to the approval of Elections Committee. - j) If photo is missed during Mandatory Candidates meeting, Candidate will have one (1) week to take photo at a time to be specified by elections Committee. - k) Elections Committee will be responsible for choosing backdrop of election pictures. - B) All Candidates (or a sufficient proxy) are required to attend the Mandatory Candidates' Meeting, held during the ninth (9^a) week of Winter quarter, which is the day following the last day of sign-ups in order for the Candidates' name to appear on the Spring ballot.
-A "sign-in" roster will verify attendance.
-Candidates are responsible for any and all information disseminated at the Candidates' Orientation meeting.
-Any Candidate or proxy not in attendance will be subject to disqualification. - C) The Candidate must sign a waiver accepting all responsibility for all information given to his or her proxy during the Candidates' Orientation meeting. - D) One (1) proxy will be allowed per one (1) Candidate. - E) A proxy will only be accepted for class conflicts, severe illness, or extenuating circumstances subject to the approval of the Committee. - F) A thirty-five dollar (\$35.00) bond must be posted by any person, group, or organization that wishes to campaign for or against any ballot measure, and/or plebiscite by four o'clock PM (4:00 PM) on Monday of the tenth (10^a) week of Winter quarter.
-Said signs or literature must comply with all procedures and guidelines established for the signs and Candidates in the Election Code. - G) Any person who has expended money on campaign material or announcements, and who is not a Candidate on the ballot, will be considered a Write-In Candidate and must also sign a promissory agreement to charge their BARC account for any fines incurred for violations of elections regulations. - 1) If any member of a party or organization is found in major violation of the Legal Code, Campus Rules and Regulations, RHA, and other rules specified on the official A.S.
+- A) All Candidates (or a sufficient proxy) are required to attend the Mandatory Candidate Orientation Meeting, held during the ninth (9^a) week of Winter quarter, which is the day following the last day of sign-ups in order for the Candidates' name to appear on the Spring ballot. - B) A member of Elections Board will provide one hard copy of the Elections Code to: - 1) Each independent candidate - 2) Each party chair/liaison - C) A "sign-in" roster will verify attendance.
+Candidates are responsible for any and all information disseminated at the Candidate Orientation Meeting.
+Any Candidate or proxy not in attendance will be subject to disqualification. - D) The Candidate must sign a waiver accepting all responsibility for all information given to his or her proxy during the Candidate Orientation Meeting. - E) One (1) proxy will be allowed per one (1) Candidate. - F) A proxy will only be accepted for class conflicts, severe illness, or extenuating circumstances subject to the approval of the Committee. - G) Any person who has expended money on campaign material or announcements, and who is not a Candidate on the ballot, will be considered a Write-In Candidate and must also sign a promissory agreement to charge their BARC account for any fines incurred for violations of elections regulations. - 1) If any member of a party or organization is found in major violation of the Legal Code, Campus Rules and Regulations, RHA, and other rules specified on the official A.S.
 Elections website, resulting in an infraction of the Elections code, the party liaison will be informed, and Elections Committee may investigate this case to determine the nature of the infraction.
 The Elections Committee will keep thorough records of all investigations and testimonies to be used as evidence for the Judicial Council.
-The evidence collected shall only be available for use by the members of the Elections Committee, and when necessary the Judicial Council.
+The evidence collected shall only be available for use by the members of the Elections Committee, and when necessary the Judicial Council. - H) Disqualification/withdrawal of Candidates: - 1) If all Candidates for an office are disqualified or withdraw, new nominations shall be accepted for a period of five (5) school days immediately following the final election.
+A special election for the office shall be held within fifteen (15) school days of the final petition filing date for this office. - 2) The dates, times, and campaigning procedures for the special election shall be designated by the Election Committee & Chairperson with The Senate's approval by a majority (50% +1) vote. - 3) Grounds for disqualification will be left up to the discretion of the Elections Committee due to the individual and unique nature of each case.
+Disqualification shall be used as the last and most severe punishment.